-The Supercharger network enables long distance travel.
-Stations are strategically placed to minimize stops and are conveniently located near desirable amenities like restaurants, shops and WiFi hot spots.
+Supercharger stations are conveniently located near desirable amenities like restaurants, shops and WiFi hot spots.
 Each station contains multiple Superchargers to get you back on the road quickly.

-Below are additional program details which apply to Model S and X under the Supercharger program.
+Below are additional program details which apply to Tesla vehicles under the Supercharger program.

 - Where possible, owners are billed per kWh (kilowatt-hour), which is the most fair and simple method.
 In other areas, we bill for the service per minute.

 - When billing per minute, there are two tiers to account for changes in charging speeds, called “tier 1” and “tier 2”.

 - Tier 1 applies while cars are charging at or below 60 kW and tier 2 applies while cars are charging above 60 kW.
 Tier 1 is half the cost of tier 2.

 - Tier 1 also applies anytime your vehicle is sharing Supercharger power with another car.

 - Pricing to use a Supercharger may vary by location, and prices may change from time to time.
 All prices include taxes and fees.

 - Specific pricing for each Supercharger location is shown on the popup of the selected pin on the navigation application on the vehicle touchscreen.